Accuracy of payments

-The National Audit Office has agreed national targets for the clearance of claims for Carer’s Allowance (CA) and the accuracy of our payments.
+The National Audit Office has agreed national targets for the accuracy of Carer’s Allowance payments.
 The table shows how the Carer’s Allowance Unit (CAU) performed last year.

 Call quality monitoring

 We ask for feedback on 50 calls each quarter.
-After consulting Carer’s Allowance customers we increased the target satisfaction rate from 75% to 90%.
+After consulting Carer’s Allowance customers we increased the target satisfaction rate from 75% to 90% in July 2012.

 If a customer complains because they are not satisfied with our service, our target for replying to the complaint is 7 working days.